laetitia-teo/spatial-sim/README.md

-# SpatialSim howto
+# SpatialSim Howto

-This file provides information on replicating he experiments of the accompanying paper, and instructions on how to use the provided datasets.
+Hi, and welcome to the codebase of the paper SpatialSim, Recognizing Spatial Configurations of objects with Graph Neural Networks.
+This file will explain how to use the datasets described in the paper, and reproduce the experiments in the main text of the paper.

 ## Replicating experiments